<img height="1" width="1" src="https://www.facebook.com/tr?id=1124406241028611&amp;ev=PageView &amp;noscript=1">

 Image Courtesy of Flickr

-Marcela De Vivo is a freelance writer from Los Angeles who writes on everything from personal health and fitness to gaming and technology.
-To keep her mind sharp, she makes sure to eat the right foods, exercises regularly and performs various activities to help keep her mind active.
+Marcela De Vivo is a freelance writer from Los Angeles who covers topics ranging from personal health and fitness to gaming and technology.
+She keeps her mind sharp by eating well, exercising regularly, and engaging in a variety of mentally stimulating activities.

 Schedule a Free Needs Assessment